-LABEL DESCRIPTION 802.1ag Connectivity Fault Management IEEE 802.1ag CFM Click this switch to enable or disable the IEEE802.1ag CFM specification, which allows network administrators to identify and manage connection faults.
-When the switch goes to the right, the function is enabled.
-Otherwise, it is not.
-Y.1731 Click this switch to enable or disable Y.1731, which monitors Ethernet performance.
-When the switch goes to the right, the function is enabled.
-Otherwise, it is not.
-Interface Select the interface on which you want to enable the IEE 802.1ag CFM.
-Maintenance Domain (MD) Level Select a level (0 - 7) under which you want to create an MA.
+LABEL DESCRIPTION MEG ID Enter a descriptive name to identify the Maintenance Entity Group.
+This field only appears if the Y.1731 field is enabled.
 MD Name Enter a descriptive name for the MD (Maintenance Domain).
 This field only appears if the Y.1731 field is disabled.
-MA ID Enter a descriptive name to identify the Maintenance Association.
+MA ID Enter a descriptive name to identify the Maintenance Association (MA).
 This field only appears if the Y.1731 field is disabled.
 MEG ID Enter a descriptive name to identify the Maintenance Entity Group.
 This field only appears if the Y.1731 field is enabled.
 802.1Q VLAN ID Enter a VLAN ID (1 - 4094) for this MA.
 Local MEP ID Enter the local Maintenance Endpoint Identifier (1 - 8191). ССМ Click the switch to the right to continue sending MEP information by CCM (Connectivity Check Messages).
 When CCMs are received the Zyxel Device will always process it, whether CCM is enabled or not.
 Remote MEP ID Enter the remote Maintenance Endpoint Identifier (1 - 8191).
 Test the connecti on to another Maintenance End Point (MEP) Destination MAC Address Enter the target device's MAC address to which the Zyxel Device performs a CFM loopback and linktrace test.
 Test Result Loopback Message (LBM) This shows Pass if a Loop Back Messages (LBMs) responses are received.
 If LBMs do not get a response it shows Fail .
 Linktrace Message (LTM) This shows the MAC address of MEPs that respond to the LTMs.
 Apply Click this button to save your changes.
 Send Loopback Click this button to have the selected MEP send the LBM (Loop Back Message) to a specified remote end point.
 Send Linktrace Click this button to have the selected MEP send the LTMs (Link Trace Messages) to a specified remote end point.

-45.5 802.3ah (OAM)
+43.5 802.3ah (OAM)